ratt-ru/montblanc/docs/installation.rst

 Possible Issues
 ~~~~~~~~~~~~~~~

-- Montblanc doesn't use your GPU, install the `GPU version of tensorflow <tensorflow-gpu_>`_
-  or compile GPU tensorflow operators.
+- Montblanc doesn't use your GPU or compile GPU tensorflow operators.
   The installation process attempts to find your CUDA install location.
   It will log information about where it thinks this is and which GPU devices
   you have installed.